Editorial Policy

 Electronic versions of all articles published in the Israel Journal of Entomology are permanently archived at Zenodo.

-The Israel Journal of Entomology follows the Open Access policy of RoMEO.
-Authors can archive publisherʼs version/PDF reprints of their articles on their personal and/or institutional Web sites and/or ResearchGate.
+The Israel Journal of Entomology follows the Open Access policy.
+Authors may archive publisherʼs version/PDF reprints of their articles on their personal and/or institutional Web sites and/or ResearchGate and/or elsewhere.
+The self-archiving of preprints or postprints is strongly discouraged, since this may cause nomenclatural problems.

 Sources and further information: